KevinWu098/LevelUp/README.md

 <img width="1728" alt="Level Up Home" src="https://github.com/KevinWu098/LevelUp/assets/100006999/afcc4e6d-9ff8-4ed0-b4e6-71a8eaa76c02">

+## Built With
+- The MERN tech stack (MongoDB, Express, React, Node.js)
+- SCSS for styling
+- Cloudinary for image handling
+- Stripe for payment management

 ## Introduction
 Level Up helps motivated players who need an extra bit of support to reach their next goal.
 Whether that goal is achieving a new career high or improving mechanics, Level Up has a vast community of talent to help you succeed.